operard/airagdemo/using_internal_llama3_db23ai.md

 ```

-If you must download the docker image in your docker with colima, use next command:
+If you must download the docker image in your docker with colima in MAC OSX Ma/M2/M3, use next command:

 ```Code